-• The Adoption Social Workers' role includes the recruitment, training and assessment, using the CoramBAAF Prospective Adopter Report (PAR).
+The Adoption Social Workers' role includes the recruitment, training, and assessment, using the CoramBAAF Prospective Adopter Report (PAR).
 Adoption Social Workers also provide support and supervision for prospective adopters as well as providing support to children and families post adoption.

-- Adoption Preparation training is delivered by staff from the Adoption Service, supported by professionals from across all disciplines working in the area of Cared For Children and by external providers. - The Adoption Service ensures approved adopters are informed about children needing placement and support them in identifying suitable matches. - The Social Workers also provide continued support to adopters once they have been approved.
-They are responsible for overseeing indirect contact between children and birth family members via the Letterbox Service. - They have primary responsibility for family finding for those children for whom adoption is the plan, involving matching of the child's needs with the skills, abilities and preferences of approved adopters. - It is sometimes not appropriate to place a child within the Sunderland area.
-Where a suitable match cannot be identified within Adopt Coast to Coast resources, prospective adopters approved or in stage 2 with ARC will be considered before commencing regional and then national searches. - Child Appreciation' days are held for all children who are adopted who are usually over the age of 3 years, these meetings enable all professionals and carers of the children to be adopted can meet with the adopters and share all their knowledge of the children.
-Child Appreciation days can and often are held for children under the age of 3 years however, this is carefully considered prior to being planned. - The Adoption Service has 5 social workers trained in "Theraplay".
-Theraplay is a method of enhancing attachment, engagement, selfesteem and trust in others.
-It is based on the natural patterns of healthy interaction between parent and child, is personal, physically engaging and fun.
+- Adoption Preparation training is delivered by staff from the Adoption Service, supported by professionals from across all disciplines working in the area of Cared For Children and by external providers. - The Adoption Service ensures approved adopters are informed about children requiring forever families and support them in identifying suitable matches. - The Social Workers also provide continued support to adopters once they have been approved.
+They are responsible for overseeing indirect contact between children and birth family members via the Letterbox Service. - They have primary responsibility for family finding for those children for whom adoption is the plan, involving matching of the child's needs with the skills, abilities, and preferences of approved adopters. - It is sometimes not appropriate for a child to live within the Sunderland area.
+Where a suitable match cannot be identified within Adopt Coast to Coast resources, prospective adopters approved or in stage 2 with ARC will be considered before commencing regional and then national searches. - Child Appreciation' days are held for all children who are adopted who are usually over the age of 2 years, these meetings enable all professionals and carers of the children to be adopted can meet with the adopters and share all their knowledge of the children. - The Adoption Service has 3 social workers trained in "Theraplay".
+Theraplay is a method of enhancing attachment, engagement, self-esteem, and trust in others.
+It is based on the natural patterns of healthy interaction between parent and child, is personal, physically engaging, and fun.
 It is a type of parent-child psychotherapy used in a variety of settings.
 Where it is identified as a need, this kind of support is available to some children placed with adopters.

-- Prospective adopters participate fully in the placement planning process for each child. - Where there are any placement disruptions a disruption meeting is held to consider all contributing factors and to plan for the future needs of children, adoptive families and birth families.
-Clear guidance on the purpose and arranging of this meeting is detailed in the Guidance on Disruption of Adoptive Placements is available. - Services for birth families are provided by the children and young people locality teams and the Adoption Service and under a Service Level Agreement (SLA) with ARC. - Birth families are provided with post adoption counselling via a Service Level Agreement with ARC.
+- Prospective adopters participate fully in the matching and introduction planning process for each child. - Where there are any disruptions during or after the introduction period a disruption meeting is held to consider all contributing factors and to plan for the future needs of children, adoptive families, and birth families.
+Clear guidance on the purpose and arranging of this meeting is detailed in the Guidance on Disruption of Adoptive Placements is available. - Services for birth families are provided by the children and young people locality teams and the Adoption Service and under a Service Level Agreement (SLA) with PAC-UK. - Birth families are provided with post adoption counselling via a Service Level Agreement with PAC-UK.
 They are supported with both indirect and direct contact arrangements through the Letterbox Service provided by the Adoption Service. - The Adoption Service encourages all parties to adoption to use the services provided by the Post Adoption Centre (London) www.pac.uk which offers an information and advice service. - Should any allegations be made about approved adopters they can be provided with independent support, funded by Together for Children Sunderland. - Together for Children Sunderland offers out of office emergency social work support to all service user groups.